clarinsi/Slovenian-Language-Technologies-Overview/README.md

 ## Authors

 This document is supported by [CLASSLA](https://www.clarin.si/info/k-centre/), the CLARIN knowledge centre for South Slavic languages.
-For any questions or suggestions related to this document, write to CLASSLA helpdesk: classla@clarin.si.
+For any questions or suggestions related to this document, write to CLASSLA helpdesk: helpdesk.classla@clarin.si.

 To be informed of new resources, technologies, events and projects for South Slavic languages:
 - you can subscribe to the [mailing list](https://mailman.ijs.si/mailman/listinfo/classla)